mattermost/docs/source/administration/config-settings.md

 **Enable OAuth Service Provider** (`"EnableOAuthServiceProvider": false`)

-"true": Allow Mattermost to function as an OAuth provider, allowing 3rd party apps access to your user store for authentication.
+`true`: Allow Mattermost to function as an OAuth provider, allowing 3rd party apps access to your user store for authentication.

 **WebSocket Secure Port** (`"WebsocketSecurePort" : 443`)